phy-q/benchmark/README.md

 ### 3.1 Task Generator<a name="Task-generator"/></a>

-We develop a task generator that can generate tasks for the task templates we designed for each scenario.<br>
+We develop a Task Generator that can generate tasks for the task templates we designed for each scenario.<br>
-1. To run the task generator:<br>
+1. To run the Task Generator:<br>
     1. Go to ```tasks/task_generator```
     2. Copy the task templates that you want to generate tasks into the ```input``` (level templates can be found in ```tasks/task_templates```)
-    3. Run the task generator providing the number of tasks as an argument
+    3. Run the Task Generator providing the number of tasks as an argument
      ```
         python generate_tasks.py <number of tasks to generate>
      ```